neulab/tranx-study/README.md

 # TranX Developer Study

-## Tasks
-You can find all the tasks to complete in their corresponding directory under this repo, e.g `task1-2/`, and read the README file inside for instructions.
-Overall, there are 7 different categories as in task1-n to task7-n:
-1. Basic Python
-2. File
-3. OS
-4. Web Scraping (e.g. `beautifulsoup`)
-5. Web Server & Client (e.g. `requests`, `flask`, `django`)
-6. Data Analysis & Machine Learning (e.g. `pandas`, `sklearn`)
-7. Data Visualization (e.g. `matplotlib`)

 ## Instructions
 The goal of the user study is to understand how a code generation and retrieval plugin in IDE could affect the development.

 We provision Linux desktop with PyCharm IDE, required Python environment for all the tasks and a Firefox browser installed.

+You will be assigned 8 tasks automatically based on your pre-study survey and completing all tasks would take about 4-5 hours so please plan ahead!

 **Note that the plugin will be available for you to use only on part of your assigned tasks for controlled study, so please don't panic if you cannot use the plugin for some tasks!**

-The plugin is not perfect, so try to use the plugin when you have a question, but feel free to use the web browser if the plugin is not helpful.
+The plugin is not perfect, so try to use the plugin when you have a question, but feel free to use the web browser **inside the Linux VM** if the plugin is not helpful.

 To setup and perform the user study, please follow the below steps to access a VM pre-provisioned with required environments and use PyCharm IDE.